-How to Share About Your Trauma Therapy Without Overloading Your Relationship
+How to Share About Your Trauma Therapy Without Overloading Your Relationship (A Nervous System Perspective)

-In my Substack essay, “How to Talk About Your Trauma With Someone You Love (Without Making It Their Job to Fix You),” I explore how to communicate your story in a way that invites understanding rather than rescue, pressure, or emotional overwhelm.
+Today, let’s explore how to communicate your story in a way that invites understanding rather than rescue, pressure, or emotional overwhelm.

 Clinically, this reflects a core principle of relational and trauma-informed therapy: connection matters, but boundaries matter too.
 At Crescent Counseling in Dallas, Texas, I help clients develop language for their inner experiences while also learning how to pace difficult conversations, attune to their own nervous systems, and recognize what they need from others versus what belongs in the therapy room.